 The second generation has become involved in the family business – son Michael has been winemaker since 2017 (although he began working with the winemaking team earlier).

 A tasting is relaxed and is held in a small house or weather permitting, is conducted outside on their patio.
 A glorious warm spring day with nearby vineyards full of golden mustard is a perfect time to visit this winery.
 Ask for a tour if they have enough staff in the tasting room – this is one of the highlights of visiting Baldacci.
 Your host will accompany you into the cave.

-The Stags Leap District is one of Napa’s most well-known regions for growing Cabernet Sauvignon and Baldacci’s estate Cabernet does not disappoint.
-The 2005 IV Sons is named after Tom’s four boys.
+The Stags Leap District is one of Napa’s most well-known regions for growing Cabernet Sauvignon and Baldacci’s estate wine from this variety not disappoint.
+The 2005 Baldacci Family Vineyards IV Sons is named in honor of Tom’s four boys.
 This is a wine that will age very well – if you can’t wait 5-7 years and you drink it early consider pairing this with food – especially something tomato based which will cut through the tannins and help smooth out the wine.

 NOTE: this review has been identified as needing a **major** update; we can’t wait until all the construction is completed!
 We will revisit once their new hospitality center is open.
 Their original hospitality center is no longer open for tastings.
 However, retail sales are still available during their normal business hours and tastings have been moved to a temporary building on site.

-Plans call for a new hospitality and visitor’s center – with the hospitality center to possibly open by 2020 or 2021 and updates to their winery facility to possibly be completed in 2020 or 2021.
-Prior to their new hospitality center opening – a temporary tasting room opened in August 2017 (in conjunction with their new driveway) and this red barn stood in as a fake winery in a scene from the movie, Wine Country.
+Plans call for a new hospitality and visitor’s center – with the hospitality center to possibly open by late 2021 and updates to their winery facility to also be completed in 2021.
+Prior to their new hospitality center opening – a temporary tasting room opened in August 2017 (in conjunction with their new driveway).

 For more information or to join their wine club, visit: www.baldaccivineyards.com